hama1067/ft32/README.md

 Make sure you have installed the following arduino libraries via the internal arduino packet manager:

-- Adafruit_GFX
-- Adafruit_SSD1306
+- Adafruit SSD1306 (works only with version 1.1.2, not 1.2.x)
+- Adafruit-GFX-Library (latest version, tested with 1.3.4)
+- SparkFun SX1509 (latest version, tested with 2.0.1)

 Now you can go on with writing the neccessary web files into the flash memory (called SPIFFS) of the ESP32.
 It might be difficult, but we have created some scripts to make it as easy as possible.

-## Writing to SPIFFS Memory in Linux
+### Writing to SPIFFS Memory in Linux

 Notification: Tested under Linux Mint 18 - 64bit OS.
 Download the makeSPIFFS directory from our repository and open a terminal in this directory on your local machine.